Carleton's Raid: Attacks

 The fleet moved up the lake to about Crown Point on November 6, 1778, where parties of raiders were let off to attack Reymond's Mill on Beaver Creek, and Middlebury and New Haven on Otter Creek.
 The fleet then moved to Buttonmold Bay on November 7, where more raiding parties were sent to attack military supplies and Black powder, the town of Monkton, Vermont, and to Moore's Mill near Shoreham, Vermont, a meeting place for the Green Mountain Boys.
 At Moore's Mill the raiding party ran into a group of local militia, and there was a 20-minute skirmish before the local militia retired.
 One British soldier was wounded during this fight; American casualties are unknown.

 When the force returned to Ile aux Noix on November 14, Major Carleton reported the raid had destroyed enough supplies for 12,000 men for a four-month campaign.
-This included 1 saw mill, 1 grist mill, 47 houses, 48 barns, 28 stacks of wheat, and 75 stacks of hay.
+This included a saw mill, a grist mill, 47 houses, 48 barns, 28 stacks of wheat, and 75 stacks of hay.
 Over 80 head of cattle were captured and brought back to Quebec.
 Thirty-nine prisoners were taken to Saint-Jean-sur-Richelieu and forty to Quebec City over land through northern Vermont by Indians.
 The only Continental Army units in the area were Whitcomb's Rangers at Rutland, Vermont and Seth Warner's Green Mountain Boys at Fort Edward.
-The raid had been expected by the American forces but the raid was so late in the year that almost all the forces had gone into winter quarters and were not in a position to stop the raid.
+The raid had been expected by the American forces, but because it occurred late in the year, most troops had gone into winter quarters and were not in a position to stop it.

-The British losses during the raid were 1 man killed by a falling tree, 1 bateau lost with 17 men on the lake on the return voyage to Ile aux Noix, and 1 wounded at the fight at Moore's Mill.
-The raid was followed up in 1780 by multiple raids called the Burning of the Valleys, with Major Carleton leading a force down Lake Champlain again while Sir John Johnson lead a force in the Mohawk and Schoharie Valley, and Lieutenant Houghton leading a raid towards the Connecticut River in the Royalton Raid.
+The British losses during the raid were one man killed by a falling tree, one bateau lost with 17 men on the lake on the return voyage to Ile aux Noix, and one wounded at the fight at Moore's Mill.
+The raid was followed up in 1780 by multiple raids called the Burning of the Valleys.
+Major Carleton lead a force down Lake Champlain again, while Sir John Johnson lead a force through the Schoharie and Mohawk valleys, and Lieutenant Houghton lead a raid towards the Connecticut River in the Royalton Raid.